Email: blogagri2@gmail.com

 After picking the appropriate biofertilizer type according to your plant’s requirements, the next step would be to follow these basic steps.
 Bioproducts such as Rhizobium for pulse crops and arbuscular mycorrhizal fungi (AMF) to induce root growth are typical.

 Meanwhile, irradiation of them is performed by the soil immediately before the introduction of the seed.
-Synchronized application with microbial activity is generally in the warm weather and the proper humidity of the soil.
+Synchronized application with microbial activity is generally in warm weather and with the proper humidity of the soil.

 Verify knowledge about proper storage and handling so that it remains effective.
 Often, we need to achieve the optimal environment for biofertilizing products before treatment.